ice-wm/FAQ/index.md

-Fortunately some programs (like Netscape) have a command line option to be started iconic and most X program support `"-geometry"` to specify a default window size.
+Fortunately some programs (like Netscape) have a command line option to be started iconic and most X program support `-geometry` to specify a default window size.

 ### Map to a workspace?